 For administrators, editors, and teachers

-You’ll see several options here.
+You’ll see several options with the Step Settings open.

 1. Estimated time to complete